thegeeklab/ansible-later/docs/content/configuration/defaults.md

   # Exclude given rule ID's from checks
   exclude_filter: []

   # All dotfiles (including hidden folders) are excluded by default.
   # You can disable this setting and handle dotfiles by yourself with `exclude_files`.
   ignore_dotfiles: True
   # Path to the folder containing your custom standards file
   standards: ansiblelater/data

-# Block to control included yamlllint rules.
+# Block to control included yamllint rules.
 # See https://yamllint.readthedocs.io/en/stable/rules.html
 yamllint:
   colons: